Tolo789/Nibbler/README.md

 Close game at any moment with '0'.

+Press 'R' when dead to restart the game.

 # Disclaimer
 We do not own any of the assets used for this game, all ownership and credit goes to the respective creators.